-The following article How to Adjust pH in Fish Tank will help you to maintain your aquariums pH level.
-Most fish will thrive in a wide range of pH, usually from low pH level to high pH level.
+The following article How to Adjust pH in Fish Tank will help you to maintain your aquarium’s pH level.
+Most fish will thrive in a wide range of pH, usually from low pH levels to high pH levels.
 Different fish have different ideal pH requirements.
 Some fish prefer pH level as low as 5.0 and others may prefer their pH level as high as 8.5.

 Correct pH for your Fish Tank

 - Saltwater fish thrive with a pH of 8.0 to 8.3.

 - Many of the tropical fish will do fine from 6.5 to 7.5.

 - Freshwater fish thrive with a pH of 5.5 and 7.5.

 If you are lowering your pH, you should add acids to the water, as this acid neutralizes all the bases in the water, the water becomes neutral.
 As you add more acid to the water, the pH continues to drop and the water begins becoming acidic.
 Repeat it until the pH level is stable.